aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="UEx2K"></a>
 #### 19、Clean up residual files
 <br />During the completion of your distcp, files that are not uploaded correctly may be generated in your destination directory for various reasons.
-These files are managed by OSS through uploadId, you can specify the -- cleanUpPending option to clear the remaining files when the distcp task ends, or you can use the OSS console to clean the remaining files.<br />
+These files are managed by OSS through uploadId, you can specify the cleanUpPending option to clear the remaining files when the distcp task finish, or you can use the OSS console to clean the remaining files.<br />
 <br />The sample command is as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --cleanUpPending --parallelism 20